a-ads/blog/content/blog/how-does-daily-budget-work.md

 author: Yulia Savushkina
 thumbnail: ../../static/assets/undraw_invest_88iw.png
 big_picture: ../../static/assets/undraw_invest_88iw-1-.png
+meta_title: How does daily budget work?
+meta_description: Looking for an advertising network that offers a unique payment scheme?
+Our pay-per-day model allows advertisers to set a daily budget and receive a share of impressions proportional to their spendings.
+However, traffic volume and price are not fixed and depend on supply and demand.
+The market forms the price, so there is always a trade-off between volume, price, pace, and quality of traffic received.
+To prevent overspending, advertisers can set a "Max CPM" limit.
+It's important to use broader targeting and lower daily budgets for a more predictable and satisfying CPM.
+Always check campaign performance estimates after making any adjustments to campaign settings.
 ---
 A-ADS default payment scheme is pay-per-day.
 It is quite unusual and works as follows.